industdev/Naughty-Archiver-2000/README.md

 - `filterAppend`
 - `cookiesTextBoxText`
 - Errored URLs list manager
-- The jobs/URLs that will be passed to gallery-dl
+- The jobs/URLs that will be passed to the runner
 - Cursor extraction and updating
 - Users options
 - URLs Definitions